pfh/langevitour/README.md

 ### JavaScript development

 langevitour is written in TypeScript, which is compiled to JavaScipt, and then Webpack is used to produce a minified and bundled version.
-To make changes to the JavaScript side of langevitour, you will need to install `npm`. `npm` can then install the necessary build tools and dependencies.
-Build scripts are defined in `package.json`.
+To make changes to the JavaScript side of langevitour, you will need to install [node](https://nodejs.org/), which includes the `npm` package manager. `npm` can then install the necessary build tools and dependencies.
+Build scripts are defined in `package.json` and used as below.

 ```
 git clone https://github.com/pfh/langevitour.git